Cattle egret: Migration and movements

 Some populations of cattle egrets are migratory, others are dispersive, and distinguishing between the two can be difficult.
 In many areas, populations can be both sedentary and migratory.
 In the Northern Hemisphere, migration is from cooler climes to warmer areas, but cattle egrets nesting in Australia migrate to cooler Tasmania and New Zealand in the winter and return in the spring.
 Migration in western Africa is in response to rainfall, and in South America, migrating birds travel south of their breeding range in the nonbreeding season.
 Populations in southern India appear to show local migrations in response to the monsoons.
 They move north from Kerala after September.
 During winter, many birds have been seen flying at night with flocks of Indian pond herons (Ardeola grayii) on the south-eastern coast of India and a winter influx has also been noted in Sri Lanka.

 Young birds are known to disperse up to 5000 km from their breeding area.
 Flocks may fly vast distances and have been seen over seas and oceans including in the middle of the Atlantic.

-Ecology and behavior
+Ecology and behaviour

 Voice

-The cattle egret gives a quiet, throaty rick-rack call at the breeding colony, but is otherwise largely silent.
+Cattle egrets give a quiet, throaty rick-rack call at the breeding colony, but are otherwise largely silent.